xyb/robotframework-debuglibrary/README.rst

 Introduction
 ------------

-Robotframework-DebugLibrary is A debug library for `RobotFramework`_, which can be used as an interactive shell(REPL) also.
+Robotframework-DebugLibrary is a debug library for `RobotFramework`_, which can be used as an interactive shell(REPL) also.

 .. _`RobotFramework`: http://robotframework.org/